-Massachusetts district attorneys have decided to dismiss more than 6,000 drug convictions, due to misconduct by a drug lab chemist and two ex-state prosecutors.
+Massachusetts district attorneys have decided to dismiss more than 6,000 drug crime convictions, due to misconduct by a drug lab chemist and two ex-state prosecutors.

 Sonja Farak worked for about nine years as a chemist for state Department of Public Health crime labs, most of that time at the University of Massachusetts in Amherst, in the western section of the state.
 She apparently began using drugs on the job soon after starting work there, taking them both from evidence specimens police submitted for testing and from the lab’s supply of control samples used for testing comparisons.